HI, I'M CAMERON

 I was born in Denver and grew up in Central Ohio, where I graduated with a B.A.
 (English and German Studies) at Ohio Wesleyan University.
 After college I went on a backpacking trip across Europe, discovered a passion for travel, and got a job at Rick Steves' Europe.

 Since 2001, I have spent about 100 days each year in Europe.
-Most of my time is devoted to researching, updating, and writing new material for guidebooks.
-I co-author our guidebooks on Eastern Europe (first edition 2004, now in its tenth edition), Croatia & Slovenia (first edition 2007, now in its eighth edition) and Budapest (first edition 2008, now in its sixth edition).
-While I started my career with a focus on Eastern and Central Europe, I soon pivoted to become a generalist.
-At one time or another, I have updated or contributed to virtually every Rick Steves guidebook title (in more than 40 different countries).
-I was a major contributor and/or project manager for our books on Iceland, Scotland, Greece, Switzerland, Belgium, Berlin, Istanbul, our various phrase books, an upcoming book about Italian food, and books on cruising both in the Mediterranean and in Scandinavia and Northern Europe.
+Most of my time is devoted to researching, updating, and writing material for guidebooks.
+I co-author our guidebooks on Central Europe (first edition 2004, now in its 11th edition), Croatia & Slovenia (first edition 2007, now in its 10th edition) and Budapest (first edition 2008, now in its 7th edition).
+While I specialize in Central and Eastern Europe, I am also a generalist: I have updated or contributed to virtually every Rick Steves guidebook title (in more than 40 different countries).
+I was a primary contributor to new editions of books on Iceland, Scotland, Greece, Switzerland, Belgium, Berlin, Istanbul, our various phrase books, and books on cruising both in the Mediterranean and in Scandinavia and Northern Europe.

 As I travel, I always have my camera in hand.
 My photographs have appeared throughout the Rick Steves' Europe guidebook series, website, and marketing materials.
-(These days, I shoot with a Nikon D750, toggling between two lenses: the Tamron SP 15-30mm fisheye lends and a Nikon 24-120mm zoom lens.)
+(These days, I shoot with a Sony a1.)

 In 2015, I started a blog of my personal writings and photography, which is hosted at Ricksteves.com and excerpted on this website.
-To date I've written more than 250 posts; my story A Visit to Chernobyl: Travel in the Postapocalypse was anthologized in The Best American Travel Writing 2019.
+My story A Visit to Chernobyl: Travel in the Postapocalypse was anthologized in The Best American Travel Writing 2019.

 In early 2022, I published a travel memoir (with Travelers' Tales).
-It's called The Temporary European: Lessons and Confessions of a Professional Traveler.
-The book collects all of my favorite travel stories from the 25 years I've been exploring Europe, from my semester abroad in Salamanca, Spain, to the present day.
+The Temporary European: Lessons and Confessions of a Professional Traveler collects my favorite travel stories from 25 years of exploring Europe, from my semester abroad in Salamanca, Spain, to the present day.
 I zip readers into my rucksack and introduce them to my favorite European places, people, and experiences: Alma, who explains how Bosnian coffee isn't just a drink, it's a social ritual.
 Luciano, the old farmer who shows up each evening at the agriturismo, knocking on doors and offering homemade grappa.
 Mathilde, who explains that the true mastery of a French fromager isn't making cheese, but aging it.
 Roberto, a Tuscan who feels tremendous generational pressure to create a beautiful life.
 And many others.

 Along the way, I offer behind-the-scenes insights into the work of a professional traveler: writing guidebooks, leading tours, producing TV shows, and working with a living legend and his merry band of travelers.

 That's about it.
 Take a look around my site.
 Enjoy my photos and a few excerpts from my blog.
-To learn more about what I do, you can check out my CV, find me on LinkedIn, or connect with me on Facebook.
+To learn more about what I do, you can check out my CV, find me on LinkedIn, or connect with me on Facebook or Instagram.

 Happy Travels!